Measurements of $\Xi\left(1530\right)^{0}$ and $\overline{\Xi}\left(1530\right)^{0}$ production in proton-proton interactions at $\sqrt{s_{NN}}$ = 17.3 GeV in the NA61/SHINE experiment: Corrections factors for yield determination

 \section{Corrections factors for yield determination}

-A set of corrections was applied to the extracted raw results to determine the actual numbers of hyperons produced in inelastic \pp interactions.
+A set of corrections was applied to the extracted raw results to determine the actual hyperons produced in inelastic \pp interactions.

-The triggered and accepted events may be contaminated by interactions with the target vessel and other material in the target's vicinity.
-To estimate the fraction of those events, about 10\% of the data were collected without the liquid hydrogen in the target vessel.
+Interactions may contaminate the triggered and accepted events with the target vessel and other material in the target's vicinity.
+About 10\% of the data were collected without the liquid hydrogen in the target vessel to estimate the fraction of those events.
 After applying the event selection criteria described in Section~\ref{sec:method} and scaling to the same number of incoming beams, only 1\% of \Xir were found compared to the full target event sample.
-The correction was not applied due to the smaller than 1\% impact on the final data.
+The correction was not applied for this contamination.

 A detailed Monte-Carlo simulation is performed to quantify the losses due to acceptance limitations, detector inefficiencies, reconstruction shortcomings, analysis cuts, and re-interactions in the target.
 This simulation used complete events produced by the \Epos~1.99~\cite{Pierog:2009zt} event generator using a hydrogen target of appropriate length.
 The generated particles in each Monte-Carlo event are tracked through the detector using a GEANT3~\cite{Geant3} simulation of the \NASixtyOne apparatus.
 They are then reconstructed with the same software as used for real events.
 Numerous observables were confirmed to be similar to those of the data, such as residual distributions, widths of mass peaks, track multiplicities and their differential distributions, the number of events with no tracks in the detector, the cut variables and others.